-The Chairman may:

-- (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting: or - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter, provided that it will not cause prejudice to the parties concerned. - 1.13 In lieu of speaking, Council members and members of the public may submit representations in writing for consideration by the Committee.
-The deadline for anyone wishing to submit such written representations is 5.00 pm on the second day prior to the meeting.
-Written representations will be reported to the Committee and any new material considerations not previously addressed in the reports will be highlighted and if necessary, circulated in a report on the day of the meeting. - 1.14 If a Council Member is unable to attend the Committee and submits representations in writing, such representations will be read out at the Committee provided that the written representations are no more than 300 words and provided that there is sufficient time within the 5 minutes allocated for council and other elected member representations.
+- 1.10 The Committee can defer consideration of an application to a subsequent meeting for further information, further negotiations or a site visit.
+Deferrals have an adverse effect on processing times, and the applicant can lodge an appeal after a period of time if the Council has not made a decision.
+The Committee will therefore generally defer an application only once.
+The Member proposing a deferral must provide clear reasons as to why a deferral is necessary. - 1.11 Anyone wishing to address the Committee must register their wish to do so with the Committee Clerk by 12 noon on the Monday before the meeting. - 1.11 The Chairman may: - (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting: or - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter, provided that it will not cause prejudice to the parties concerned. - 1.12 In lieu of speaking, Council members and members of the public may submit representations in writing for consideration by the Committee.
+Written representations will be reported to the Committee in an update report and circulated on the day of the meeting. - 1.13 If a Council Member is unable to attend the Committee and submits representations in writing, such representations will be read out at the Committee provided that the written representations are no more than 300 words, and provided that there is sufficient time within the 5 minutes allocated for council and other elected member representations.

-1.15 Decision Contrary to Officer Recommendations
+Decision Contrary to Officer Recommendations

-Many planning decisions are finely balanced and the Planning Committee will come to its own conclusions, following debate and taking into account all material planning considerations.
+- 1.14 Many planning decision are finely balanced and the Planning Committee will come to its own conclusions, following debate and taking into account all material planning considerations.
 This Committee decision may differ from the recommendation of the officer.
 Where the Committee takes a different decision, it must be backed by sound, clear and logical planning reasons, linked to planning policy.
-The Lead Planner and Planning Officers will have the opportunity to explain the implications of the Planning Committee's decision.
+The Head of Planning and Planning Officers will have the opportunity to explain the implications of the Planning Committee's decision.
 Consideration will need to be given to whether such decisions will be capable of being defended on appeal to the Planning Appeals Commission with the potential for award of costs against the Council.
-The reasons for any decision which are made contrary to the Planning Officer's recommendation must be formally recorded in detail in the minutes and a copy placed on the planning application file / electronic record.

-1.16 Where Members reject a planning application that officers have advised them to accept, the Chairman should seek the views of officers

-(including the Council's legal advisers) before going to the vote in terms of reasons for refusal.
+The reasons for any decision which are made contrary to the Planning Officer's recommendation must be formally recorded in detail in the minutes and a copy placed on the planning application file / electronic - 1.15 Where Members reject a planning application that officers have advised them to accept, the Chairman should seek the views of officers (including the Council's legal advisers) before going to the vote in terms of reasons for refusal.